ctjlewis/enable-window-document/README.md

 ```

 The `url` param is set for compatibility reasons related to `localStorage`, and `resources` and `runScripts` are set by default so that external scripts work as expected.

+## Unsafe Mode
+By default, JSDOM is called with `runScripts: 'outside-only'`.
+Set `global.UNSAFE_MODE` before your `require('enable-window-document')` call to enable dangerous mode and execute external scripts when added to DOM.